ninanina19/Olympic-Analysis-Project-03/README.md

 <!--------------------------------------- Q.18 ------------------------------------------->
-**Q.18.
-Which countries have never won gold medal but have won silver/bronze medals?**
+#### Q18 Which countries have never won gold medal but have won silver/bronze medals?

 ```
 with t1 as